theZMan/RustyRogue/day1.md

 Day 1

-Install Rust 1.30.1 from here https://www.rust-lang.org/en-US/install.html
+Install Rust 1.30.1 from here https://www.rust-lang.org/en-US/install.html or if you already have it run `rustup upgrade`

+Check versions with `cargo --version`, `rustc --version` and `rustdoc --version`

+Make a new project `cargo new --bin rustyrogue`

 Investigate a rust library to do the terminal output PanVurses seems to be sufficient https://github.com/ihalila/pancurses